Deployment and setup

 Deployment methods

-Data Control Tower (DCT) is built on a container-based architecture and can be deployed through Kubernetes, OpenShift, or as a Virtual Appliance (OVA image).
+Data Control Tower (DCT) is built on a container-based architecture and can be deployed via:

-Please note, when deploying on Kubernetes or OpenShift, administrators without prior experience in these platforms (or with Docker) may need to work with their organization’s Cloud Architects or Cloud Administrators to complete configuration during installation.
+Kubernetes or OpenShift deployments, administrators without prior experience integrating with these platforms may need to work with their organization’s Cloud Architects or Cloud Administrators to complete configuration during installation.

 DCT architecture